figment-networks/graph-demo/README.md

 Project includes `Makefile` that builds almost everything.
 To do so you need to have the latest version of golang compiler installed.
 Then just run `make build all`.

-What `make` does not automatically do is generation of javascript files in subgraph, leaving that to the author of .
+What `make` does not automatically do is generation of javascript files in subgraph, leaving that to the author of . // FB:  author of ...?